Test of Russian as a Foreign Language: Test Content

 The Test of Russian as a Foreign Language comprises 5 parts examining language competences: writing, vocabulary/grammar, reading, listening and speaking.

 Usually the exam is held over a period of 2 days.
 On the first day candidates take the "Writing", "Vocabulary/Grammar" and “Reading" parts, on the second day – "Listening" and "Speaking" parts.
 The TORFL test assesses foreign citizens' skills to express various communicative intentions in the writing form using correct words and phrases, to understand different types of written information in Russian, to comprehend information in Russian given aurally, to participate in dialogues and to produce the monologue according to the proposed subject.

-The question papers for the TORFL test are compiled by the experts of each educational organization authorized to run the Test, e.g. Herzen University question papers are compiled by Herzen University experts, Moscow State University question papers are compiled by MSU experts and so on.
+SPbU has organized TORFL since 1997.
+The TORFL system was created by Saint-Petersburg University and Moscow State University.
+However, testing and assessment materials and basic requirements are created by SPbU.
+Nowadays question papers for the TORFL test are compiled by the experts of each educational organization authorized to run the Test, e.g. St. Petersburg University question papers are compiled by St. Petersburg University, Herzen University question papers are compiled by Herzen University experts, Moscow State University question papers are compiled by MSU experts and so on.

 Procedure of issuing certificates

 After successfully passing a test, a foreign citizen receives the TORFL certificate confirming the person's level of language competence in Russian as a foreign language.
 The form and procedure of issuing the TORFL certificates are determined by the Order of the Ministry of education and science of the Russian Federation of 25 April 2014 No. 412.

-This Order states that the 10 days is the maximum period for issuing a certificate, but the testing organizations seek to do this faster.
-For example, Herzen University issues a TORFL certificate on the next day after exam.
+This Order states that 10 days is the maximum period for issuing a certificate, but the testing organizations seek to do this faster.
+For example, St. Petersburg University and Herzen University issue a TORFL certificate on the next day after exam.
+SPbU issues a reference in national languages with grades for each subtest attached to the certificate.